bseltz-cohesity/scripts/powershell/instantVolumeMount/README.md

 The script takes the following parameters:

-- -vip (DNS or IP of the Cohesity Cluster)
+* -vip: DNS or IP of the Cohesity Cluster
-- -username (Cohesity User Name)
+* -username:Cohesity User Name
-- -domain (optional - defaults to 'local')
+* -domain: (optional) defaults to 'local'
-- -sourceServer (source Server Name)
+* -sourceServer: source Server Name
-- -targetServer (optional - Server to attach to, defaults to same as sourceServer)
+* -targetServer: (optional) Server to attach to, defaults to same as sourceServer)
+* -before: (optional) choose most recent backup before this date (e.g. '2023-05-15 00:00:00')

 ## Download the script